-We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$279,600,000 (or approximately \$321,675,000 if the underwriters fully exercise their over-allotment option).
+We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$377.8 million (or approximately \$434.6 million if the underwriters fully exercise their over-allotment option).
 This assumes, in each case, an initial public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses of approximately \$900,000 payable by us.
 Separately, immediately prior to the closing of this offering, we expect to sell 320,000 shares of common stock to our directors and officers, our investment adviser and the managers of our investment adviser at a price of \$15.00 per share in a private placement.
 We will receive the full proceeds of this private placement, and no underwriting discounts or commissions will be paid in respect of these shares.
+The amount of net proceeds may be more or less than the amount described in this prospectus depending on the public offering price of the common stock and the actual number of shares of common stock we sell in the offering, both of which will be determined at pricing.
+We may change the size of this offering based on demand and market conditions.

 We intend to use a portion of the net proceeds of this offering to repay the outstanding principal of, and accrued and unpaid interest on, the Credit Facility as well as to pay the reasonable transaction costs incurred by us and Lender in establishing the Credit Facility.
 As of March 21, 2007, we had borrowed approximately \$118 million and committed to borrow \$116 million under the Credit Facility.
 The Credit Facility currently provides for available borrowings of up to an aggregate principal amount of \$250 million, subject to specified borrowing conditions.
 Interest on advances under the Credit Facility is payable quarterly in arrears and charged at one-month LIBOR plus a spread of 1.75%.
 Any defaulted interest will be carried forward and compounded at a default interest rate.
 Our ability to draw advances under the Credit Facility will expire on the earlier of (1) June 30, 2007, (2) the date of the closing of this offering, (3) the date on which the Credit Facility is terminated by its terms or (4) any date mutually agreed by the parties, at which time the outstanding principal amount under the Credit Facility together with all accrued and unpaid interest on the Credit Facility will become due and payable in full.
-As of March 21, 2007, the interest rate on advances under the Credit Facility was 7.07%.
+As of March 21, 2007, the interest rate on advances under the Credit Facility was 7.5%.
 From the date we entered into the Credit Facility through March 21, 2007, we accrued approximately \$487,000 in interest expense pursuant to the Credit Facility.
 We plan to invest the balance of the net proceeds of this offering in portfolio companies in accordance with our investment objective and strategies described in this prospectus.